 The Master of Science degree programs in Electrical Engineering or Computer Engineering at the University of Massachusetts Dartmouth provide sufficient structure to ensure that each graduate of either program has a firm foundation to go on to further graduate studies or to succeed at the advanced level in industry.
 However, there is enough program flexibility to allow students to pursue studies of their own particular interest.
 The MS in Computer Engineering and the MS in Electrical Engineering, although separate degrees, share some common requirements:

-1. At least 24 of the required 30 credits must be at the graduate level (500 series or higher); a grade of C or better is required for all graduate courses to be counted towards the degree.
-As many as six credits of 400-levelcourses will be allowed to compensate for variations in the student's background; a grade of B or better is required for them to be counted towards the degree.
+- At least 24 of the required 30 credits must be at the graduate level (500 series or higher); a grade of C or better is required for all graduate courses to be counted towards the degree.
+As many as six credits of 400 series courses will be allowed to compensate for variations in the student's background; a grade of B or better is required for them to be counted towards the degree.
 Undergraduate courses in excess of the 6-credit limit are allowed, but will not count for credit toward the degree.

-3. Every full-time graduate degree candidate must pass Graduate Seminar (ECE 599).
+- Every graduate degree candidate must pass Graduate Seminar (ECE 599).
 This requires students to attend a minimum of six seminars or other presentations given within the department or technical presentations offered by professional organizations such as IEEE.
 Students who are employed full-time may request a waiver for ECE 599 by seeking the support from their graduate advisor for the waiver justification who then requests for the waiver to the ECE Graduate Program Director.

-4. There are three tracks to the Master of Science degree that a student may choose from:
+- There are two tracks to the Master of Science degree that a student may choose from:

-In addition to the common requirements listed above, a student pursuing the Thesis Track must successfully complete at least six credits of graduate research (ECE 600) and submit a thesis satisfactory to the student’s committee.
+In addition to the common requirements listed above, a student pursuing the Thesis Track must successfully complete at least six credits of Master's Thesis (ECE 600) and submit a thesis satisfactory to the student’s committee.
 In addition to the written thesis, successful oral defense of the thesis work is required prior to completion of the program.